Chemeketa Cooperative Regional Library Service: History

 A bookmobile could not be funded in the first year of operation, so a books-by-mail service was implemented instead.
 Initial funding for this was provided by a 1973 Library Services and Construction Act grant.
 At that time, the Chemeketa Community College administration was designated the fiscal agent for the grant money to fund the new Library Service.
 The Cooperative began operating in 1974, and in its first two years provided library service to 41,800 previously unserved, rural users.
 In 1975, special legislation (Oregon Senate Bill 160) authorized community college districts to establish public libraries, clearing the way for CCRLS to operate as a department of Chemeketa Community College.

 During its first decade of existence, CCRLS was funded through a series of levies.
-The Service was highly visible to the public because in order to keep the service running, the Service needed to approach the voters every few years for funding.
+CCRLS was highly visible to the public because in order to keep the service running, CCRLS needed to approach the voters every few years for funding.
 Services changed in a minor way, with books-by-mail eventually being phased out as a less cost-effective service.
 In 1985, the Chemeketa District voters approved a tax base for the college, a portion of which was dedicated to CCRLS.
 This created (before the years of property tax limitations), the first stable funding for a public library multi-jurisdictional system in the State of Oregon.
 This funding allowed CCRLS to pursue library automation, and for the first time, the CCRLS member libraries were linked by a computer network and integrated library system that allowed library users to search all 18 libraries' catalogs at one time, and request material from any of those locations to be delivered to their home library within days.